 "Education is something we value at the NFL.
 We understand players are dreaming of playing on Sunday, Monday and Thursday.
 But we also know it may be a short-lived experience and that there's nothing more valuable than your education."

-As a part of this program, former NFL players visit colleges and universities to have frank discussions with student-athletes about what to expect at the next level, how the NFL draft process works and how to make informed decisions as underclassmen.
+As a part of this program, former NFL players visit colleges and universities to have frank discussions with student-athletes about what to expect at the next level, how the NFL Draft process works and how to make informed decisions as underclassmen.

-Former NFL stars like Hall of Famers Aeneas Williams and Cris Carter and Executive Vice President of Football Operations Troy Vincent drill home the importance of getting a college education from their personal perspective.
+Former NFL stars like Hall of Famers Aeneas Williams and Cris Carter and Executive Vice President of Football Operations Troy Vincent, Sr. drill home the importance of getting a college education from their personal perspective.
 They emphasize how hard it is to make it to the NFL and how short the typical playing career can be.
 Advice from former and current stars shows student-athletes the connection between success in school and success in life.

 “By age 25, most NFL players will have no more economic use for the only skill they ever developed.
-An NFL career is a magic ticket for very few superstars.” — Troy Vincent, Executive Vice President of NFL Football Operations
+An NFL career is a magic ticket for very few superstars.” — Troy Vincent, Sr., Executive Vice President of NFL Football Operations

 The board evaluates up to five underclassmen from each school, though evaluations for additional players are considered on a case-by-case basis.
 Limiting the number of players the committee evaluates allows the scouts to focus on those players with a realistic chance and provide more accurate projections.

 The board’s assessments keep some players from making an ill-advised decision to leave college early.
-In the majority of cases, student-athletes are encouraged to stay in school for another year to get their degrees and improve their draft stock.
+In most cases, student-athletes are encouraged to stay in school for another year to get their degrees and improve their draft stock.
 As more underclassmen declare for the draft, the advisory committee’s role becomes increasingly important.